Mo Dewji: Scaling heights of remarkable success

 Q: How did you scale the family business from a local enterprise to a multi-billion Dollar conglomerate?

 A: When I returned and joined the business in 1999, MeTL was primarily a trading house generating about $30 million in annual revenue.
-Today, we have successfully scaled that into a conglomerate with revenues exceeding $2.2 billion.
+Today, we have successfully scaled that into a conglomerate with revenue exceeding $2.2 billion.

 This growth—representing a 70-fold increase—was achieved through a bold shift from trading to large-scale manufacturing and strategic diversification into over 150 business lines, ranging from textiles and beverages to insurance and mobile telephony.

-Our impact on the national economy is a point of deep pride.
-MeTL Group currently contributes about 3.5 per cent to Tanzania's GDP and accounts for nearly 5 per cent of all formal employment in the country.
-With a dedicated workforce of 40,000 people, we have grown 40-fold.
 I achieved this by borrowing strategically from my father to prove the viability of industrial projects, and then aggressively reinvesting profits into modern, vertically integrated systems that allow us to compete with global multinationals on both quality and price.

 Q: You are widely regarded as an inspirational icon for millions.
 However, every leader is shaped by those around them.
 Who are the most influential figures in your life?

-A: There are three people who have fundamentally defined who I am today.
-First is my father; he is my idol and my mentor.
+A: There are three people who have fundamentally defined who I am today: My father my idol and mentor.
 He provided the direction and the initial platform that allowed me to become who I am.
 From him, I learned the aggressive drive and strategic discipline necessary to build an industrial empire.
-Second is my mother.
-She represents the soft side of life that is so often overlooked in business.
+My mother represents the soft side of life that is so often overlooked in business.
 While my father is driven and sometimes short-tempered, my mother is remarkably calm—someone who chooses peace over conflict.
 Whenever I faced a crisis, her prayers and quiet support were my anchor.
 She taught me the value of empathy and patience.
+Leadership requires immense personal sacrifice, and my wife is the one who carries that burden with me.
+She raised our children while I was away in Parliament in Dodoma, on the ground in Singida, or travelling abroad for business.
+Even now, I often leave before the family wakes and return long after they are asleep, only to find her still waiting for me.
+I am a successful man only because I have had the unwavering support of these three individuals.

-Q: As an inspirational icon, what is your definitive advice to the youth of Tanzania and Africa who are navigating this era of global uncertainty?
+Q: As an inspirational icon, what is your advice to the youth of Tanzania and Africa who are navigating this era of global uncertainty?

 A: My advice is simple, but firm: you cannot become wealthy overnight.
 The road to glory is constructed brick by brick; there are no shortcuts.
 To attain lasting success, you must embody discipline, hard work, honesty, and credibility.
-You cannot simply “talk the talk”; you must “walk the walk”.
+You cannot simply “talk the talk”; you must “walk the walk.”
 You need a clear strategy and a roadmap that defines exactly where you want to go, and then you must have the stamina to implement it effectively.
 Furthermore, I believe we are an incredibly lucky generation.
 If you are an entrepreneur in Tanzania, East Africa, or Africa as a whole, you are in the right place at the right time.
 While regions like Europe face immense stagnation and uncertainty, Africa is the frontier of world growth for the next decade.
 Do not look elsewhere for opportunity.
 Put your head down, develop a unique idea, and work relentlessly to build it.
 You are already standing on the continent of the future—now you must discipline yourself to lead it.

 Q: As a Member of Parliament, what is your final message to your constituents in Singida?